 I love your charming towns, awash with color and alive with craic and camaraderie.

-(Visit: Killarney in County Kerry, with its quaint yet urban vibes.
-It’s also the perfect starting point for a drive around the famed Ring of Kerry.)
+Killarney has quaint yet urban vibes.
+It’s also the perfect starting point for a drive around the famed Ring of Kerry.

 I love your ever-roaming sheep, walking about in wooly confidence as if they own the land.

-(Visit: Achill Island in County Mayo, where I once saw two sheep out for an afternoon stroll down the sidewalk, sans humans.
-But really, any rural roadway is an opportunity for a sheep encounter that very well might slow your roll.)
+On Achill Island, I saw two sheep out for an afternoon stroll down the sidewalk, sans humans.
+But really, any rural roadway is an opportunity for a sheep encounter that very well might slow your roll.

 I love your windswept wilderness, ripe for adventure in every direction your eyes can see and feet will go.

-(Visit: Carrick-a-rede rope bridge, connecting mainland Northern Ireland to a tiny coastal island once popular with fishermen.
-At 98 feet above the sea, the not-so-subtle sway of the bridge will arm you with a rush of adrenaline that makes the return crossing even more empowering!)
+Carrick-a-rede rope bridge connects mainland Northern Ireland to a tiny coastal island once popular with fishermen.
+At 98 feet above the sea, the not-so-subtle sway of the bridge will arm you with a rush of adrenaline that makes the return crossing even more empowering!

 I love your matchless beauty that transcends all comprehension, for it only can be topped by heaven itself.

-(Visit: Giant’s Causeway in Northern Ireland to experience the otherworldly formation of basalt columns covering a substantial stretch of coast.
-It’s a must-see to believe sort of place!)
+Giant’s Causeway is an otherworldly experience with its formation of basalt columns covering a substantial stretch of coast.
+It’s a must-see to believe sort of place!

 No matter where I roam, dear isle, please know my heart belongs to you, forever longing for your magic in my life.